dsu4rez/AR-bus-stop/README.md

 ******************************

 Vuforia on itself doesn't provide any system to detect numbers, just letters.
-To solve this problem I thought on the next strategy:
+To solve this problem I followed the next strategy (just for numbers near of a common image):
   1. Recognize the image
   2. Capture a Screenshot just after the target image is recognized (this screenshot must contain the number)
   3. Send the Screenshot to an OCR service and get the response